FooFangKhai/cat-swipe-app/README.md

 # 😻 CatSwipe

-A mobile-first, swipe-to-like web app for discovering cat pictures powered by the [Cataas API](https://cataas.com/).
+A mobile-first, swipe-to-like web app for discovering cat pictures.

 ## Features
 - 🐱 Swipe right to like, left to pass